Top of the page

-Hypoplastic left heart syndrome is a type of congenital heart defect.
-Congenital heart defects are heart problems a baby is born with.
+Hypoplastic left heart syndrome is a type of congenital heart disease.
+Congenital heart disease refers to heart problems a baby is born with.
 These heart problems are usually diagnosed at or before birth.

 "Hypoplastic" means "not developed."
 A "syndrome" is a group of problems.
 So hypoplastic left heart syndrome is a group of problems caused when the baby's heart hasn't grown the way it should.
 The main problem is that the structures on the left side of the heart are much too small.